Ward of Court

 1. Submit Application and Medical Reports

 The application is formally known as a ‘Petition’.
-Once the Petition and medical evidence are lodged with the Court, the Registrar of Wards of Court will review the papers and raise any queries that may arise directly with the solicitor of the person who submitted the application.
+The Registrar of Wards of Court reviews the Petition and medical evidence once lodged.
+If any queries arise, they contact the solicitor who submitted the application directly.

 2. High Court Review of Application